-We know the best Glacier National Park hikes, and we know they’re on your list.
-Are you ready for the Highline, Piegan Pass, Iceberg, and Dawson-Pitamakin all in one week?
+We know the best hikes in Glacier National Park, and we know they’re on your list.
+Are you ready for the Highline, Piegan Pass, Iceberg Lake, and Dawson-Pitamakan all in one week?
 Does the idea of sleeping under the star-studded Montana skies without carrying a heavy pack appeal to you?
 Read on to find out more about one of our most popular trips.
 Pro tip: this one always sells out early!

 Difficulty: Moderate, Advanced